Fusion of deterministically generated photonic graph states: Methods

 As stated in the main text the atom-atom Bell state fidelity ranges between $0.851(6)$ and $0.963(8)$.
 The first number refers to the scenario where no post-selection on the photon arrival time is applied.
 The second number is obtained when restricting the photon arrival times to $t_{R,L}\leq\unit{500}{\nano\second}$ and $|t_R-t_L|\leq\unit{20}{\nano\second}$.
 In this case the post-selection ratio is about 15\%.

-The above numbers refer to the scenario in which the atom is initialized to $\ket{F=2,m_F=0}$ prior to photon generation.
-However, in the ring and tree state protocol, most photons are generated from $\ket{F=2,m_F=\pm2}$.
-In this case, the photon wavepacket is slightly longer as the $m_F=\pm2$ Zeeman sublevels couple to different excited states in the emission process.
-We here apply the same \unit{1}{\mu\second} time interval as for the $m_F=0$ case, as at least 95\% of the photon wavepacket is enclosed by this window.
+The above numbers refer to the scenario in which the atom is initialised to $\ket{F=2,m_F=0}$ prior to photon generation.
+However, in the ring and tree state protocol, the last fusion step consists of a two-photon emission from $\ket{F=2,m_F=\pm2}$.
+In this case, the photon wave packet is slightly longer as the $m_F=\pm2$ Zeeman sublevels couple to different excited states in the emission process.
+We here apply the same \unit{1}{\mu\second} time interval as for the $m_F=0$ case, as at least 95\% of the photon wave packet is enclosed by this window.
 However, for the two-photon events in the fusion process we choose a maximum time difference of $\tau_{max}=\unit{400}{\nano\second}$ to accommodate for a post-selection fraction of about 80\%, similar to the $m_F=0$ case.